 elastic superuser and the

-anonymous user.
+anonymous user is disabled by default.
+See Enabling anonymous access to enable it.
 If you upgrade a cluster to version 5.x, the users defined in your Shield configuration are also preserved.

 For Elasticsearch versions before 5.0, the Shield plugin provides similar security features for your cluster, such as user authentication and role based access control.
 Shield is always installed and enabled for all newly created clusters.
 If your cluster did not originally enable Shield, save your Shield configuration to enable the security features.
 If Shield is not enabled, anyone who knows the ID of your cluster can connect to it.
 You work with users and roles in the Shield Editor directly in the Elasticsearch Add-On for Heroku console.
 Three users are always created for clusters in Elasticsearch Add-On for Heroku: The